 Instructor: Kyle Reynolds & Matt Messner

-Building Chicago Buildings will take a critical look at the most complete Modernist City in the world through the buildings and infrastructure that made it so.
-Students will learn the history and theory behind the buildings that have influenced the way the world builds cities today, and the b-sides that have not been given their due attention.
-The course is structured with lectures at SARUP, several trips to Chicago to see projects in person, and office tours to meet the architects that are defining Chicago architecture today.
-From the first skyscrapers through Studio Gang’s Aqua Tower, the city’s underground to its building tops, and Sullivan to Mies, Building Chicago Buildings will focus specifically on built projects.
-Students enrolled in the course are required to do weekly readings, produce a guidebook, and give a presentation on a weekly topic as well as travel to Chicago on select classes for tours and observation.
+Building Chicago Buildings will take a critical look at the most complete Modernist City in the world though the buildings and infrastructure that made it so.
+Students will learn the history and theory behind the buildings that have influenced the way the world build cities today, and the b-sides that have not been giving their due attention.
+Along with lectures at SARUP, the class will take several trips to Chicago to see projects in person and meet the architects that are defining Chicago architecture today.
+From the first skyscrapers through Studio Gang’s Aqua Tower, and subways to airports, Building Chicago Buildings will focus specifically on built projects.
+With first-hand observations, these buildings can be address, not only on the merits of their architecture and quality of construction, but on the culture and social politics they enforce with their presence in the city.

 Instructor: Kyle Talbott